sumeetmathpati/cs-gate/_cn/data-link-layer/stop-and-wait-arq.md

 ---
-title:  "‒ Stop And Wait With ARQ"
+title:  "Stop And Wait With ARQ"
 description: "Stop and wait protocol with ARQ in data link layer."
 child_of: Data Link Layer
 nav_order: 4
+sub: true
 ---

 - It's an improved version of simple stop and wait protocol